Andile-Rodney/Andile-Rodney/README.md

  - Vegan | Sustainability | Slow living | Minimalism | Japandi | Solo Traveler | Nomad |
  - 🌱 Currently crushing 1st year of my Bsc.
 Computer Science at IUBH.
- - 💬 Lets chat about neuro-science, how we are all here just winging it...
+ - 💬 Lets chat about neuro-science, as creatures of habit, we are all here just winging it...
  - ⚡ Fun fact: Constipation kills.

  ## Qualifications